 It also doesn't help when they are required to maintain and fill out extensive amounts of paperwork.
 Companies must remember that drivers prefer to be on the road, and they want their routes to be well planned.
 Drivers also want to be paid properly, which means waiting for loading that extends the time they're not getting paid will cause any driver distress and plant seeds of contempt about staying with their employers.
 Organizations must work to stay aware of how their drivers are feeling about work demands and their environment constantly.

-Technological tools can do wonders for truck driver retention, as the majority of the complaints from drivers can be addressed by a reliable fleet management system.
+Technological tools can do wonders for truck driver retention, as the majority of the complaints from drivers can be addressed by a reliable fleet management system or driver management software.
 Here are some benefits of technology to help improve a driver's working conditions:

 - Reduce driver wait time for the loading of goods into their trucks